ricardoferreiracosta08/ricardoferreira.site/content/posts/do-docker-toolbox-ao-wsl-2-a-evolucao-do-docker-no-windows.md

 ---
 draft: false
 title: Do Docker Toolbox ao WSL 2 - a Evolução do Docker no Windows
+seotitle: Do Docker Toolbox ao WSL 2 - a Evolução do Docker no Windows
 subtitle: Um breve histórico
 description: >-
   Breve histórico do Docker no Windows.
 Do Docker ToolBox ao WSL 2